NixOS/rfcs/rfcs/0185-redistribute-redistributable.md

 # Detailed design
 [design]: #detailed-design

+We will add a `runnableOnHydra` field on all licenses, that will be initially set to its `free` field, and set to `true` only for well-known licenses.

-Hydra will build all packages with licenses for which `redistributable = true`.
+Hydra will build all packages with licenses for which `redistributable && runnableOnHydra`.
-It will still fail evaluation if the ISO image build or the Amazon AMIs were to contain unfree software.
+It will still fail evaluation if the ISO image build or the Amazon AMIs were to contain any unfree software.

 This will be done by evaluating Nixpkgs twice in `release.nix`.
-Once with `allowUnfree = false` like today, plus once with `allowlistedLicenses = builtins.filter (l: l.redistributable) lib.licenses`.
+Once with `allowUnfree = false` like today, plus once with `allowlistedLicenses = builtins.filter (l: l.redistributable && l.runnableOnHydra) lib.licenses`.
 Then, most of the jobs will be taken from the allowlisted nixpkgs, while only the builds destined for installation will be taken from the no-unfree nixpkgs.

 The list of jobs destined for installation, that cannot contain unfree software is: